Drinking Water Institute

-- Tour the water treatment plant in Toledo, Ohio to learn what's being done to prevent a future event like the 2014 algal bloom in Lake Erie that cut off the water supply of half a million people.
+- Toured the water treatment plant in Toledo, Ohio to learn what's being done to prevent a future event like the 2014 algal bloom in Lake Erie that cut off the water supply of half a million people.

-- Spend a day in Walkerton, Ontario, where a deadly e. coli outbreak in 2000 brought the issue of drinking water security and agricultural runoff to the front page, leading to the creation of strict new water laws and the state-of-the-art Walkerton Clean Water Centre, where thousands of Ontario water providers have been trained to manage their own supply.
+- Spent a day in Walkerton, Ontario, where a deadly e. coli outbreak in 2000 brought the issue of drinking water security and agricultural runoff to the front page, leading to the creation of strict new water laws and the state-of-the-art Walkerton Clean Water Centre, where thousands of Ontario water providers have been trained to manage their own supply.

-- Speak with officials in Guelph, Ontario about their concerns over the future of their public drinking water aquifers as both their growing population and private water-bottling companies like Nestle seek to draw water from the same wells.
+- Spoke with officials in Guelph, Ontario about their concerns over the future of their public drinking water aquifers as both their growing population and private water-bottling companies like Nestle seek to draw water from the same wells.

 - Met with members of the Six Nations of the Grand River Reserve, to discuss ongoing water quality issues impacting many First Nations